 Option WAFU Benefit (MI/d) Capacity (MI/d) Reason(s) Option Not Selected has been assessed and found to be a good value option to include in our WRMP.
 However, as is described in Section 8, the decision to proceed with such a tool in our preferred programme would be a binary one, rather than one in which more/less investment would yield more/less benefit.
 As such, a digital engagement tool option has been included in each demand management portfolio with identical costs and benefits.
 Mutually exclusive option, "Digital engagement tool high" selected.
 Digital Engagement Tool Medium 10.2182 10.2182 Demand management options have been aggregated into portfolios, and selection at the portfolio level has been undertaken.
 The benefit and cost of a Digital Engagement Tool has been assessed and found to be a good value option to include in our WRMP.
 However, as is described in Section 8, the decision to proceed with such a tool in our preferred programme would be a binary one, rather than one in which more/less investment would yield more/less benefit.
 As such, a digital engagement tool option has been included in each demand management portfolio with identical costs and benefits.
-Additional conveyance n/a (see based on capacity and so cost-benefit comparison against options which bri benefit is not appropriate.
-The London WRZ has a deficit and so selection of a WAFU benefit is required.
-This option does not generate a WAFU benefit on its own.
+Additional conveyance n/a (see Capacity Ml/d for size) This option does not generate a WAFU benefit on its own.
 AIC for this option calculated based on capacity and so cost-benefit comparison against options which bring WAFU benefit is not appropriate.
-The London WRZ has a deficit and so selection of options with a WAFU benefit is required. from King George V Reservoir to break tank MI/d for This option is a "raw water system reinforcement" option.
+The London WRZ has a deficit and so selection of options with a WAFU benefit is required. from King George V Reservoir to break tank 300 This option is a "raw water system reinforcement" option.
 As is described in paragraphs 7.140-7.148 and Table 7-11, a study was undertaken in which raw water system elements were identified according to the additional raw water resource utilised in West London and East London.
 The aim of this study was to identify additional system reinforcements which should be constructed if different amounts of new resource are